sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 See [inputs summary](#inputs) or module [`variables.tf`](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/organizational/variables.tf) file for more optional configuration.

-To run this example you need have your [aws master-account profile configured in CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) and to execute:
+To run this example you need have your [aws management-account profile configured in CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) and to execute:
 ```terraform
 $ terraform init
 $ terraform plan